How to Know If Your Website Is Costing You Business in 2026

 How it fits into the customer journey

-How it influences pipeline or trust
+How it builds trust or influences pipeline

 Then the website is operating as a cost center — not a growth asset.